 - Reduced Fare ID Card from other public transit system

-- A Personal Care Attendant (PCA) is allowed to ride at no additional cost if they obtain a Metrolink PCA ID card and accompany a person with a disability.
-A regular fare would need to be purchased if the PCA does not have a Metrolink PCA ID card.
+- Effective March 3, 2014, a personal care attendance (PCA) is allowed to ride the train at no additional costs if they obtain a Metrolink PCA ID card and accompany a person with a disability.
+Click here for more information.
 Click here for more info.

 Metrolink is committed to providing safe, comfortable commuter rail service to all passengers, including passengers with disabilities who travel with trained service animals or service animals-in-training.